hgcl/clara-le/pages/posts/13-holiday-at-home.md

 ### [Defining Decade (2013)](https://www.mirhamasala.com/favorite-things-2020/)

 The complete title is the very concise <cite>Defining Decade: Why Your Twenties Matter And How To Make The Most Of Them Now</cite> (by Meg Jay).
-Mirha Masala recommends it as the one book that marked 2020 for her. <q>We think that by avoiding decisions now, we keep all of our options open for later—but not making choices is a choice all the same.</q>
+Mirha Masala recommends it as the one book that marked 2020 for her. <q>We think that by avoiding decisions now, we keep all of our options open for later — but not making choices is a choice all the same.</q>

 ## T(W)IL